-The ex teacher in me knows that it can be really hard for younger kids when they head back to school in the Fall if they haven’t been doing anything “school like” in the Summer.
-It sounds silly, but you’d be amazed at how the muscles in their hands deteriorate when they aren’t writing, coloring and cutting every day.
+The ex-teacher in me knows that it can be really hard for younger kids when they head back to school in the Fall if they haven’t been doing anything “school-like” in the Summer.
+It sounds silly, but you’d be amazed at how the muscles in their hands deteriorate when they aren’t writing, coloring, and cutting every day.
 It makes those first few weeks of school hard on them, and the teacher.
-My number one reason for Homeschooling in the Summer…if you don’t use it, you loose it.
+My number one reason for Homeschooling in the Summer…if you don’t use it, you lose it.
 Yes, it’s important that your kids read all Summer long, but they need to be practicing those math skills too!

 And…here’s a little secret…the Cowkids love it.

-They are already asking I’ve bought their books yet!
+They are already asking if I’ve bought their books yet!